build-on-aws/content/AUTHOR_QUICK_START.md

 During the proposal review phase, we will look for the following in your proposal:

-* ensure content topic aligns with the BuildOn.AWS audience
+* ensure content topic aligns with the target audience (fellow builders)
 * content topic is educational and useful

 When your proposal has been reviewed, a reviewer will label your issue with `accepted`, `change requested`, or `rejected`.
 Once `accepted`, you can continue to step 3 to Write Your First Draft.

 ### 3. Write Your First Draft

-After your content proposal has been `accepted`, you'll write your content in [Markdown](https://www.markdownguide.org/basic-syntax/).
-You'll add the front matter, which contains metadata about your post.
-The front matter specifies your blog layout, title, description, and tags.

-Use the [template](https://github.com/build-on-aws/content/raw/main/templates/post.md) that contains the full instructions or copy the frontmatter below to the top of your content Markdown file.
+After your content proposal has been `accepted`, you are ready to start writing.
+The contribution model used is similar to opensource projects:

+1. You create a fork of the `/content` repo into your personal account
+2. You create a branch per content piece
+3. When you are ready, create a Pull Request (PR) from that branch.

+If you are unfamiliar with this model, please follow the [contribution guide](/CONTRIBUTION_GUIDE.md).

+Once you have your branch set up, you first need to create the directory and file for your content.
+The directory name should be a shortened version of what your content is about, and as a sub-directory under `/posts`.
+The actual content piece is written in [Markdown](https://www.markdownguide.org/basic-syntax/) inside `index.md` - the full location would be `/posts/<title-name-here>/index.md`.
+The `index.md` file needs to have a section at the start that specifies your title, description, author(s), and tags - this is called the "front matter".
+You can use the [template](https://github.com/build-on-aws/content/raw/main/templates/post.md) that contains the full instructions, or copy the front matter below to the top of your content `index.md` file:

 ```yaml
 ---